reliablyhq/documentation/docs/guides/how-it-works/api/index.md

 In order to use the CLI, **you need to authenticate with Reliably**.
 This is done with the CLI through the API.

 Authentication is done using GitHub or GitLab authentication providers, meaning **Reliably doesn't store your personal data**.

 ## Execution History

-Each time you use the Reliably CLI, we store the suggestions related to this executions.
+Each time you use the Reliably CLI, we store the suggestions related to this execution.
 This allows you access your history of executions and suggestions, to view progress of your reliability effort.

 Only surfaced suggestions and file or resource metadata are stored.
 Your code